praveen686/ATAR/README.md

 ![RubenTheCuban_Genie-Trader_Algorythm_88b23a91-05f8-4a3f-bbfa-65e9681c87f8_2_20.png](static%2FRubenTheCuban_Genie-Trader_Algorythm_88b23a91-05f8-4a3f-bbfa-65e9681c87f8_2_20.png)

-# Genie-Trader
+# Advanced Trading Analytics Research Program (ATAR)

 (In Progress - Personal Project Not all features are available, these are targets and guides for contributors.
 To be updated as the project develops)

-Welcome to the Genie Trader GitHub repository!
+Welcome to the ATAR GitHub repository!
 Here you'll discover our innovative algorithmic and statistical modeling platform designed for traders.
-Genie Trader is a microservice system that expertly manages intricate processes, creating a seamless and self-consistent environment.
+ATAR is a microservice system that expertly manages intricate processes, creating a seamless and self-consistent environment.

 😂In all seriousness, in its early stages, our platform is focusing on providing modular code that allows experienced developers and